Islandora/documentation/docs/installation/docker-available-configuration.md

 file that contains the changes you've made.

 !!!
 Warning "Changing this after installation has consequences"
-    If you are changing from mariadb to potsrgres or vice versa, you _MUST_ migrate your data yourself.
+    If you are changing from mariadb to postgres or vice versa, you _MUST_ migrate your data yourself.
 ISLE will not convert your database from one to the other, and it's generally not advised to change this once you've installed.

 ### FCREPO_DATABASE_SERVICE